newsteps8/MovieBox/README.md

 # MovieBox
 It is a SQL database  project that making access to movie datas easier.

+# Prerequisites

+Install MSSQL Server to build and manipulate database.

+Install Flask and pyodbc to use and manage database by user.

 # Database System
 We design a movies and series database system for the people that loves watching.
 The purpose is categorized movies and series according to their topics thus , people reach the